Shiv-Kumar-Yadav9/Stock-Price-Prediction-by-Multivariate-Multistep-LSTM/README.md

 	*   The stocks data for each company is downloaded from nseindia.com .
 	*   The data is downloaded from 01-01-2010 till 01-06-2018.
 	*   The closing price from the data is selected and stored in a csv file.
+	*   Download and store the stock price for each of the stock in the respective folder.

   The code is present in *Prepare_dataframe.ipynb*.